-A chorus of agreement ran through the group, and for a brief moment Gideon was cheered.
-He raised the brandy glass in salute and drank the fiery liquid down.
+A chorus of agreement ran through the group, and Gideon was briefly cheered.
+He raised his brandy glass in salute and drank the fiery liquid down.

-In the meantime, the young man had finished arranging his medical instruments.
-“Just to reassure you,” he said, “I am a resident doctor at Walton Hospital, so I do know my way around a row of stitches.
+In the meantime, the young man had finished organizing his medical instruments.
+“Just to reassure you,” he said, “I am a resident doctor at Walton Hospital, so I know my way around a row of stitches.
 My name is Fitzwilliam Arden.”

 Arden took the washcloth from Layla.
 “Were you injured anywhere else, Mr. Fletcher?”